 Full-time Moravian College students who have completed at least one semester are strongly encouraged and welcome to participate in fraternity or sorority recruitment.
-Transfer students must have a least sophomore standing.
-Students must have a minimum cumulative GPA of 2.25 to participate in recruitment.
+First-Year students must have a minimum cumulative GPA of 2.25 and upperclassmen must have a minimum cumulative GPA of 2.0 to participate in recruitment.
 However, individual organizations may have a higher academic expectation for membership.

 Each spring semester, normally in late January or early February, Formal Recruitment takes place.
 This is the first opportunity for freshmen students to join fraternities and sororities on Moravian’s campus.
 Information regarding Formal Recruitment is available late in the fall semester.

 Continuous Open Recruitment